Nested Validation

 Step 3: Test with Invalid Data

-Send an invalid POST request to the /user
+Send an invalid POST request to the /user endpoint:

 Expected response: